NmsIsCool/WLU-W2026-CP164/README.md

 Note:
 Use 'git pull' before starting work on projects
 Use 'git commit -m "<Message>"' and 'git push' after working on projects

+Course End Grade - 92% - Translates to a 12 point GPA of 12